canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 sudo snap set core experimental.layouts=true
 ```

-## Building for Ubuntu Core.
+## Snapping for Ubuntu Core

-Changing this snap .yaml from Classic to Core requires one main alteration: Wayland is provided by another snap: mir-kiosk, so we need to get the Wayland socket from it somehow.
+Changing this snap .yaml to work with Ubuntu Core requires one main alteration: Wayland is provided by another snap: mir-kiosk, so we need to get the Wayland socket from it somehow.

 The mir-kiosk snap has a content interface called “wayland-socket-dir” to share the Wayland socket with application snaps.
 Use this by making the following alterations to the YAML file: